For he will put his angels in charge of you, to guard you in all your ways. Psalm 91:11

 6 Then the king of Babylon killed Zedekiah’s sons in Riblah before his eyes.
 The king of Babylon also killed all the nobles of Judah.
 7 Moreover he put out Zedekiah’s eyes and bound him in fetters, to carry him to Babylon.

 8 The Chaldeans burned the king’s house down and the houses of the people and broke down the walls of Jerusalem.
-9 Then Nebuzaradan the captain of the guard took the remnant of the people who remained in the city and carried them into Babylon, the deserters also who had defected to him and the remnant of the people who remained.
+9 Then Nebuzaradan the captain of the guard gathered the remnant of the people who remained in the city and took them into Babylon, including the deserters who had defected to him and the remnant of the people who remained.
 10 But Nebuzaradan the captain of the guard left the poor people, who had nothing in the land of Judah and gave them vineyards and fields at the same time.

 11 Now Nebuchadnezzar king of Babylon commanded Nebuzaradan the captain of the guard concerning Jeremiah, saying, 12 “Take him and take care of him.
 Do no harm to him, but do for him as he tells you.”